Parking Citations/Pay Fine/File an Appeal

 Any vehicle found on campus without a DSU parking permit or in violation of other rules and regulations will be cited, and a status check will be conducted to determine the purpose and intent of the driver/owner.

-CAUTION: Two or more unpaid citations may result in vehicle impoundment.
-Excessive violations may result in revoking parking privileges.
+CAUTION: Three or more unpaid citations will result in a registration, graduation, and/or transcript hold.
+Excessive violations will result in vehicle immobilization and/or tow of the vehicle, and may result in revocation of parking privileges.
 Not all violations are listed here, and the absence of such is not grounds for a defense.

 Paying a Fine

-There are three easy ways to pay your fine:
+There are two easy ways to pay your fine:

 - Pay online (citation number and fine amount required)

 - In person.
-Visit the Cashier’s Office, Holland building, 1st floor. (citation ticket required)
+Visit the Cashier’s Office, Holland building, 1st floor. (citation ticket required/cash or check only)

 File an Appeal

-If you feel you have received a parking citation in error, you are welcome to appeal it.
-Appeals are online and can only be accessed from DSU’s on-campus network.
-Appeals must be submitted within 15 days of citation issuance.
-If your appeal is received more than 15 days after the citation is issued, you forfeit your right to appeal, and the citation will be considered delinquent and will accrue a $20 late fee.
-Appeals are reviewed by a third party committee made up of students, faculty, and staff, can take up to two weeks, and their decisions are final.
+If you think you have received a parking citation in error, you are welcome to appeal it.
+Appeals are online only and must be submitted within 15 days of citation issuance.
+If your appeal is received more than 15 days after the citation is issued, you forfeit your right to appeal.
+Appeals are reviewed by a third party committee made up of students, faculty, and staff, can take up to *two weeks, and their decisions are final.

 *CAUTION: If the appeal is denied and the fine was not paid within 5 days the citation was issued, the fine owed will be the FULL amount listed on the citation.